Eric-DS-Zhou/Software-2-portfolio-project-Eric/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

+`Conceptual Evaluation`
+I would like to choose the second option, `Household Expense Tracker`.
+This component is concrete and practical, so it is easy to identify what clients want and what they can do with it.
+Compared to the `Student Grade Tracker`, I think it would be more complex because it may require combining multiple `Map.Pair` and managing more structure than I can reliably implement right now.
+Compared to `To-do List Tracker`, the Expense Tracker feels more meaningful to demonstrate, since it supports richer operations such as adding expenses and computing useful summaries.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my
 > preference is to use GitHub Desktop.
 From there, you can click the `Branch`